the-technat/lambda_form_confirmation_mail/README.md

 ## Deploy

-For every tag that is manually pushed to the repo, a GH action packages the code as zip file.
-See the latest release for the zip archive you can upload to your function.
+You can take the [main.zip](./main.zip) and upload it to your function.

-There is also a [container image](https://github.com/the-technat/lambda_form_confirmation_mail/pkgs/container/lambda_form_confirmation_mail) available to download for each release if you want to go that way, you just have to push it an ECR somewhere...
+There is also a [container image](https://github.com/the-technat/lambda_form_confirmation_mail/pkgs/container/lambda_form_confirmation_mail) available if you want to go that way, you just have to push it to an ECR somewhere...

-Furthermore checkout this Terraform file to deploy the function and secret: <https://github.com/alleaffengaffen/aws_baseline/blob/main/lambda_form_confirmation_mail.tf>
+Furthermore theres a [Terraform module](./deploy) to deploy the function.